maanaya/RayTracer/README.md

 ## Shortcomings

 Currently, the program is only capable of using one texture at a time.
 I suspect it is due to the size of ASCII.ppm files and reading too many might be more than the program can currently handle.
 I suspect there is likely a workaround for this.
 Transparency was another feature I sought to implement, but had not been able to achieve.
+Order of components in the input file also matters.
+For example, a texture will only be applied to objects if it is declared before the object is.